mayureshmahavarkar18/Collab-Problems/problems/README.md

 This folder contains all the problems we'll be solving together.

+## 📂 Folder Structure

-Each problem has its own folder structured like:
+Each problem has its own discussion file:
+    - Each problem will have a id along with the name